William D. Cox: Philadelphia Phillies

 Despite this, the Phillies showed signs of respectability for the first time in years, and they finished 64-90, a healthy 22-game improvement from 1942, to get out of the cellar for the first time in five years.
 Although they were still a long way from contention, the long-beleaguered Phillies fans appreciated what Cox was trying to do.
 The Phillies attracted over 466,000 fans, more than double their 1942 gate and their best attendance since 1916.
 At the time of Harris' firing, the Phillies had already won 38 games, just four fewer than they had won in the previous season.
 More importantly in the long run, the farm system had begun developing the players who would help lead the Phillies to the 1950 World Series.

 On July 28, Harris dropped a bombshell at his hotel room in Philadelphia: he had evidence that Cox was betting on his own team.
 When Landis got wind of Harris' charges, he launched an immediate investigation.
 Initially, Cox denied any wrongdoing, but conceded that some of his business associates bet on the Phillies.
 As the investigation progressed, Cox changed his story and admitted making some "sentimental" bets on the Phillies, and he claimed that he didn't know it was against the rules.
 This made no difference to Landis, who suspended Cox indefinitely on November 23, 1943.

 Cox immediately resigned as team president, but appealed Landis' ruling 11 days later.
 At the December 4 hearing, Harris testified that he'd heard Cox's secretary asking about the odds for a game between the Phillies and Brooklyn Dodgers; when Harris asked, "Do you mean to tell me Mr. Cox is betting on baseball?" the secretary replied that it was common knowledge in the Phillies office.
-On the basis of this and other evidence, Landis ordered that Cox be banned for life, thus making Cox the first non-player to be banned from baseball by Landis; he is the last owner to be banned for life as of 2021.
+On the basis of this and other evidence, Landis ordered that Cox be banned for life, thus making Cox the first non-player to be banned from baseball by Landis; he is the last owner to be banned for life as of 2025.

 Bob Carpenter Sr., scion of the Delaware-based duPont family, bought the team with his son for an estimated $400,000 on Nov.
 23, 1943, the same day that Cox was banned.
 The Carpenter family maintained ownership until 1981.

+Cox was reinstated by Commissioner Rob Manfred on May 13, 2025 along with other deceased players who were on the ineligible list.